gradio-app/gradio/client/js/README.md

 ##### `cancel`

-Certain types of gradio function can run repeatedly and in some cases indefinitely. the `cancel` method will cancel that behaviour and prevent the API from issuing additional updates.
+Certain types of gradio function can run repeatedly and in some cases indefinitely. the `cancel` method will stop such an endpoints and prevent the API from issuing additional updates.

 ```ts
 import { client } from "@gradio/client";